Patstrom/thesis-experiment/README.md

 Shows the distribution of the program versions broken down by strategy and sampling rate.
 Also juxtaposes the cost of the regular LLVM solution and the Unison optimal solution.

+#### gadgets.png
+Shows a grid of barplots where each plot shows the gadget-breaking properties of a strategy and sampling rate.
+Each bar represent a gadget and the y-value is the ratio of programs that gadget is present.
+The x-value is just an id and does not represent anything.